22 SAMR Model for Integrating Technology

 Substitution

-Substitution involves doing the same thing you would do without technology and does not modify the task beyond the use of technology substitution.
+Substitution involves doing the same thing you would do without technology and does not modify the task beyond using a technology substitution.
 We use this often when creating and integrating technology into our teaching.

 Some examples include but are not limited to: